open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:

-- the value to be injected, can be `SpanContext` or `DistributedContext`.
+- the value to be injected, can be `SpanContext` or `CorrelationContext`.
 - the carrier that holds propagation fields.
 For example, an outgoing message or http request.
 - the `Setter` invoked for each propagation key to add or remove.